Nonlinear BSDEs with two optional Doob's class barriers satisfying weak Mokobodzki's condition and extended Dynkin games: Introduction

-(see e.g. \cite[Theorem 6.2]{HH}).
+BSDEs and Reflected BSDEs are of great interest to scientists because of their numerous applications in various fields of mathematics and problems (e.g. partial differential equations, integro-differential equations, variational inequalities, optimization theory, control theory, mathematical finance etc., see \cite{Crepey,PR,Zhang} and the references therein).
 Over the past two decades, many interesting results have been obtained regarding RSBDEs.
 In particular, numerous existence results for RBSDEs, which strengthen the result of \cite{CK} by weakening assumptions on generator $f$, filtration $\mathbb{F}$, barriers $L,U$ and horizon time $T$, have been provided.

-Despite of intensive research, by 2016, in the literature considered only RBSDEs with c\`adl\`ag barriers.
-With the work by Grigorova et al. in \cite{GIOOQ} there became a change in this matter and papers concerning less regular barriers started to appear.
-Equations of that type with $L^2$-data and Lipschitz generator were studied in \cite{MM} (Brownian filtration), in \cite{GIOOQ,GIOQ2} (Brownian-Poisson filtration) and \cite{BO,BO2,GIOQ,KRz} (general filtration).
+Despite of intensive research, until 2016, only RBSDEs with c\`adl\`ag barriers were considered in the literature.
+With the work by Grigorova et al. in \cite{GIOOQ} there was a change in this regard and papers on less regular barriers began to appear.
+Equations of that type with $L^2$-data and Lipschitz generator were studied in \cite{MM} (Brownian filtration), in \cite{GIOOQ,GIOQ2} (Brownian-Poisson filtration) and \cite{BO,BO2,GIOQ} (general filtration).
 RBSDEs with optional barriers and $L^1$-data were considered only in \cite{KRzS,KRzS2}, in the case of Brownian filtration.
-Results on optional barriers, $L^1$-data and possibly infinite horizon time were presented in \cite{KRz}.
+Results on optional barriers, $L^1$-data and possibly infinite horizon time were presented in \cite{KRz} but with $f$ independent of $Z$-variable.
 The case of $L^2$-data and $f$ being stochastic Lipschitz driver was presented in \cite{MM2} (Brownian-Poisson filtration) and in \cite{Marzogue,MM0} (general filtration).

-\section{Basic notation.}
+\section{Basic notation}

 We say that a function $y:[0,T]\to\mathbb{R}^d$ is regulated on $[0,T]$ if for any $t\in[0,T)$, there exists the limit $y_{t+}:=\lim_{u\downarrow t}y_u$ and for any $s\in(0,T]$ there exists the limit $y_{s-}:=\lim_{u\uparrow s}y_u$.
 For any regulated function $y$ on $[0,T]$ we define $\Delta^+y_t:=y_{t+}-y_t$, $t\in[0,T)$ and $\Delta^-y_s:=y_s-y_{s-}$, $s\in(0,T]$.